-This weekend we’re going to cozy up with Lezlie and Jason from Trembling Hearts.
+This Sunday we’re going to cozy up with Lezlie and Jason from Trembling Hearts.

 Jason’s firefighting instincts kicked in as he rushed over to the vehicle crashed into a large tree.
 The front end resembled a crushed soda can.
 Heart pumping, his eyes surveyed his surroundings to make sure there wasn’t any leakage of flammable liquids.

 Trooper aggressively barked at the driver side of the car.
 Standing on his hind legs with his front paws on the door he continued to bark at the person inside.

 “Watch out boy.”

 Obediently, he backed away all the while alternating between barking and whimpering.